Bolsa Família: International participations

 The "Project Family Grant" of the World Bank, inaugurated in June 2005, collaborates with the Bolsa Familia program, consolidating the various income transfer programs - previously dispersed - reducing their failures and duplication of coverage, strengthening the Scholarship management system To the family and identifying its target audience, as well as developing and monitoring a scientific method to evaluate the effects of the program, and strengthening the basic institutional aspects of its administration.

-The World Bank studies reveal that, although the program is very new, positive measurable results have already been recorded in the consumption of food, in the quality of the diet and in the growth of children.
-Kathy Lindert, head of the Bolsa Familia project team, lists a series of challenges that the Bolsa Família will have to face in the future, such as clear definition of objectives, monitoring and evaluation, to ensure that the program does not become an isolated island ", but is complemented by investments in education, health and infrastructure, helping families, in their words" to graduate "(i.e., to leave) of the program.
-Their research indicates that the benefit does not discourage work and Social promotion, on the contrary, says Bénédicte de la Brière, responsible for the program at the institution:
+The World Bank studies reveal that, although the program is very new, positive measurable results have already been recorded in the consumption of food, in the quality of the diet, and in the growth of children.
+Kathy Lindert, head of the Bolsa Familia project team, lists a series of challenges that the Bolsa Família will have to face in the future, such as clear definition of objectives, monitoring, and evaluation, to ensure that the program does not become an isolated island, but is complemented by investments in education, health, and infrastructure, helping families, in their words, "to graduate" (i.e., to leave) the program.

-Adult work is not affected by the transfer of income.
-Even sometimes some adults work more because they have that basic income guarantee that allows them to assume a little more risk in their occupations.